+To reduce the risk of injury, always wear proper eye protection marked to comply with AS/NZS 1337.1.

+When working in dusty situations, wear appropriate respiratory protection or use a suitable dust extraction solution.

-- •Guard Against Kickback which can result in severe injury or death.
-See Important Safety Instructions "Guard Against Kickback", to avoid the risk of kickback. - •Always wear eye protection with side shield, as well as head and hearing protection.
-Failure to do so could result in objects being thrown into your eyes and other possible serious injuries. - Do not overreach.
-Do not cut above check height.
+suitable dust extraction solution. •Guard Against Kickback which can result in severe injury or death.
+See Important Safety Instructions "Guard Against Kickback", to avoid the risk of kickback.

+Always wear proper eye protection with side shields, marked to comply with AS/NZS 1337.1 when operating the pruning saw.
+Failure to do so could result in objects being thrown into your eyes and other possible serious injuries.

+Do not overreach.
+Do not cut above shoulder height.
 Make sure your footing is firm.
 Keep feet apart.
-Divide your weight evenly on both feet. - •Do not allow familiarity with this product to make you careless.
-Remember that a careless fraction of a second is sufficient to inflict serious injury. - Use a firm grip with your left hand on the front handle and your right hand on the rear handle so that your body is to the left of the guide bar. - •Do not hold chain saw by front hand/chain brake.
-Keep elbow of left arm locked so that left arm is straight to withstand kickback. - •Never use a cross-handed grip (left hand on the rear handles and right hand on the front handle). - Never allow any part of your body to be in line with the guide bar when operating the chain saw.
-Never operate while in a tree in any awkward - •Never operate while in a tree, in any awkward position or on a ladder or other unstable surface.
-You may loose control of saw causing severe injury. - •Never fell a tree or cut a log or limb that has a diameter greater that the length of the guide bar.
-Only properly trained professionals should perform these cuts.
-Performing these types of cuts can cause an accident and result in death or serious personal injury. - •Keep the chain saw running at full speed the entire time you are cutting. - •Allow the chain to cut for you.
+Divide your weight evenly on both feet.

+Always keep proper footing and operate the pruning saw only when standing on fixed, secure and level surface.
+Slippery or unstable surfaces may cause a loss of balance or control of the pruning saw.
+Do not operate a pruning saw in a tree, on a ladder professor.

+Do not operate a pruning saw in a tree, on a ladder, rooftop, or scaffold unless properly trained.
+To avoid death or serious injury, operator must be trained in safe climbing techniques and in the use of all appropriate safety equipment.

+Do not allow familiarity with this product to make you careless.
+Remember that a careless fraction of a second is sufficient to inflict serious injury.
+Hold the pruning saw with your right hand on the trigger handle and your left hand on the body grip.
+Holding the pruning saw with a reversed hand configuration increases the risk of personal injury.

+During operations where it is necessary to use one hand, such as to steady or control the workpiece/branch, guide workpiece away from you, or provide better visibility to the work area:

+Keep free hand clear of the chain and out of the cutting path.

+Maintain a firm grip on the branch being cut to avoid "skating" or "bouncing" of the saw.

+Never cut above shoulder height.

+Do not cross arms or overreach.
+Always cut away from yourself.

+Always cut away from yourself.
+Avoid excess flexing or tension or

+Avoid excess flexing or tension on the branch being cut.

+Never allow any part of your body to be in line with the guide bar when operating the pruning saw.
+Never operate while in any awkward position or on an other unstable surface.
+You may lose control of saw causing severe injury.

+•Making a cut that has a diameter greater than the saw's cutting capacity requires advanced techniques and should only be performed by properly trained professionals.
+Performing these types of cuts can cause an accident and result in death or serious personal injury.

+•Keep the pruning saw running at full speed the

+entire time you are cutting.

+Allow the chain to cut for you.
 Exert only light pressure.
-Do not put pressure on chain saw at end of cut. - •When not in use always have the chain brake engaged and battery removed. - Do not use any attachments or accessories not recommended by the manufacturer.
+Do not put pressure on pruning saw at end of cut.

+Do not use any attachments or accessories not recommended by the manufacturer.
 The use of attachments or accessories not recommended can result in serious personal injury.

-OPERATION
+Tethering

+Tethering with energy absorbing lanyards only.
+Only attach the tether to lanyard loop.
+Do not attach the tether to handle, guide bar cover, or any other point on the tool.